 NUEs will not replace but complement NPCI in taking India’s digital payment success story to new heights.
 RBI’s decision to allow fintechs and payment companies like Visa and Mastercard to process NEFT and RTGS payments is a step towards creating an enabling environment for NUEs to succeed.

-This article has been prepared for general guidance and information on the subject matter and does not constitute professional advice or a legal opinion and are personal views of the author.
+Disclaimer: This article has been prepared for general guidance and information on the subject matter and does not constitute professional advice or a legal opinion and are personal views of the author.
 The matters described herein are general in nature and have not been evaluated based on applicable laws.
 This article is based on information available in public domain and has not been verified for its accuracy.
 You should not act upon the information contained in this note without obtaining specific professional advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this note.
 Treelife Consulting and its employees accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.
 Without prior permission of the author / Treelife, this note may not be quoted in whole or in part or otherwise referred to any person or in any documents.